-Vocabulary challenge! >>>>> Student's Book, page 108, UNIT 1, ex.
-1
+Vocabulary challenge! >> Student's Book, page 108, UNIT 1, ex.
+3 and 4

-- 7> Complete the sentences with the correct form of the words in brackets. - 1 4'33" is a piece of music by John Cage, which is 4 minutes and 33 seconds of (silent) while the musician sits in front of the pianoforte and doesn't play a sound. - 2 In my opinion, most modern popular music is good (entertain), but it can't be considered - 3 It is my (please) to announce the winner of the best actress award. - 4 We won't be able to organise the concert if we don't have the (sponsor) of some big company. - 5 The only (weak) of the film was the soundtrack, which completely ruined the atmosphere. - 6 The Fifth Symphony is one of Beethoven's most famous (compose). - 7 Join the Art Society (member) costs only €10, but gives you many theatre and museum discounts. - 8 In modern art, (original) is often as important as skill and talent. - 9 What makes her such a great poet is her (able) to say profound things using the simplest words.
+7 Complete the sentences with the correct form of the words in brackets.

+- 1 4'33" is a piece of music by John Cage, which is 4 minutes and 33 seconds of silence (silent) while the musician sits in front of the pianoforte and doesn't play a sound. - 2 In my opinion, most modern popular music is good entertainment (entertain), but it can't be considered - 3 It is my pleasure (please) to announce the winner of the best actress award. - 4 We won't be able to organise the concert if we don't have the sponsorship (sponsor) of some big company. - 5 The only weakness (weak) of the film was the soundtrack, which completely ruined the atmosphere. - 6 The Fifth Symphony is one of Beethoven's most famous compositions (compose). - 7 Join the Art Society membership (member) costs only €10, but gives you many theatre and museum discounts. - 8 In modern art, originality (original) is often as important as skill and talent. - 9 What makes her such a great poet is her ability (able) to say profound things using the simplest words.